Ruanstha/Ruanstha/README.md

-- 👋 Hi, I’m @Ruanstha
+- 👋 Hi, I’m Ruan Shrestha
-- 👀 I’m interested in App development
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...